Ta Ra Rum Pum: Telugu soundtrack

-Release and home media
+Release

-Ta Ra Rum Pum was theatrically released in India and several international markets on 27 April 2007, including the United Kingdom, Ireland, Mexico, and the Netherlands.
+Ta Ra Rum Pum was theatrically released on 27 April 2007.

 The film was subsequently released on DVD by Yash Raj Films on 1 September 2007.

-In 2017, Ta Ra Rum Pum became available for digital streaming on Amazon Prime Video.

 Reception

 Box office

 Ta Ra Rum Pum opened to strong collections in major metropolitan areas, particularly at multiplexes, though its performance at single-screen cinemas was comparatively moderate.
 The film collected ₹43.7 million in Mumbai during its opening week and grossed ₹114.3 million across India in the same period.
 The release of Spider-Man 3 in the following weeks led to a decline in overall collections; however, the film continued to perform steadily in regions like Mumbai and Delhi.

 In international markets, the film had a comparable start.
 It debuted at number nine on the United Kingdom box office chart, earning approximately £156,000 during its opening weekend.
 In the United States, it grossed $425,102, while its opening in Australia brought in $90,000.
 Although these numbers were considered respectable, they fell below expectations for a Yash Raj Films release.

 By its sixth week, the film had earned ₹377 million in India and was declared a hit by trade analysts.
 Overseas, Ta Ra Rum Pum accumulated approximately $2 million, with the United Kingdom emerging as its strongest international market.